miércoles, 4 de agosto de 2010

 St. James' shell

-pilgrimage requires, but what the meagre sources fail to reveal, is how the local Galician cult associated with the saint was transformed into an international cult drawing pilgrims from distant parts of the world.
+As suggested already, it is probably impossible to know whose bones were actually found, and precisely when and how.
+Perhaps it does not matter.
+What the history of the pilgrimage requires, but what the meagre sources fail to reveal, is how the local Galician cult associated with the saint was transformed into an international cult drawing pilgrims from distant parts of the world.

-St. James in the Cathedral of Santiago de Compostela is known in English as the Way of St. James and in Spanish as the Camino de Santiago.
+The 1000 year old pilgrimage to the shrine of St. James in the Cathedral of Santiago de Compostela is known in English as the Way of St. James and in Spanish as the Camino de Santiago.
 Over 100,000 pilgrims travel to the city each year from points all over Europe and other parts of the world.
 The pilgrimage has been the subject of many books and television programmes, notably Brian Sewell's The Naked Pilgrim produced for UK's Five.

-edit] Pre-Christian legends
+[edit] Pre-Christian legends

-Celtic origin made it the place where the souls of the dead gathered to follow the Sun across the sea.
+As the lowest-lying land on that stretch of coast, the city's site took on added significance.
+Legends supposed of Celtic origin made it the place where the souls of the dead gathered to follow the Sun across the sea.
 Those unworthy of going to the Land of the Dead haunted Galicia as the Santa Compaña.

 The Early Middle Ages was the period of European history lasting from the 5th century to approximately 1000.
 The Early Middle Ages followed the collapse of the Western Roman Empire and preceded the High Middle Ages (c.
 1000 - 1300).
 The period saw a continuation of trends begun during the decline of the Roman Empire, including population decline, especially in urban centres, a decline of trade, and increased barbarian migration.
 In Western Europe, the period has been labeled the "Dark Ages", a characterization highlighting the paucity of literary and cultural output from this time.
 However, the Eastern Roman Empire, or Byzantine Empire, continued to survive, and in the 7th century the Islamic caliphates conquered swaths of formerly Roman territory.